johnofleek/PiloT/docs/networkManagerDocs/instructions_HL8548.md

 ## HL8548 and power on signal

-Recommend using the power ON / OFF scripts to ensure correct state of modem operation - this will overide the RPi's GPIO default state which may not be a stable signal.
+It is recommended to use the ./pilotOn.sh and ./pilotOff.sh scripts to ensure correct state of modem operation.
+The scripts overide the RPi's GPIO default state which may not be a stable signal.

 ## Debug
+Power on the PiloT ./pilotOn.sh
+Check the PiloT USB serial ports are available from an RPi shell
 ```
-$ lsusb
-...
-Bus 001 Device 010: ID 1519:0303 Comneon
-...
+ls /dev/ttyACM*
 ```
+7 tty ports should be visible

 and
 [capture](./capture_HL8548networkManager.md)